 - Phone: 248-676-8390

-Formerly known as the White Lake Farmers Market, this family-friendly market has a mission to deliver homemade and homegrown products to the Huron Valley area and beyond.
-Find everything from soaps, glass art, pottery and lip balms to meats, baked goods and fresh fruits and veggies – all produced locally!
+This market has a mission to deliver homemade and homegrown products to the Huron Valley area and beyond.
+Find everything from locally grown food and produce along with unique handcrafted items.

 - Address: 7200 Mack Ave., southeast corner of East Grand Boulevard, Detroit